rizayeva/coronaClassification/README.md

 GEE -> Assets -> New -> Shapefiles: Drag and drop each set one-by-one (10 files for TrainingMMDDYYYY_1, then 10 files for TestingMMDDYYYY_1, etc.); add the Folder name in front of the Asset name (would look like: Training/TrainingMMDDYYYY_1); Click “Upload”.

-Use the code in **OBIA_10111040_10fold** to run a ten-fold object-oriented classification of Corona data with a DEM.
+Use the code in **Object-oriented classification** to run four scenarios of ten-fold Monte Carlo object-oriented classifications of Corona data.
 -------------------------------------------------------------------------------------------------------------------

 Follow the instructions provided in the beginning of the code.